sharma-mohit/platform-core/docs/phase1-howto.md

    - Always commit .terraform.lock.hcl to version control
    - This ensures consistent provider versions across team members

+4. **Customer-Managed Key Errors**:
+   - Verify the Key Vault exists and is accessible
+   - Check that the managed identity has the correct permissions on the Key Vault
+   - Ensure the encryption key exists and is accessible
+   - Verify the key URI format is correct

+5. **Sovereign Compliance Issues**:
+   - Ensure all required tags are included in the `tags` variable
+   - Verify customer-managed key encryption is properly configured
+   - Check that private endpoints are configured where required

 1. Common Issues:
    - Private endpoint DNS resolution
    - Network connectivity
    - RBAC permissions
    - Resource naming conflicts
+   - Customer-managed key access

 2. Resolution Steps:
    - Check DNS configuration
    - Verify network rules
    - Review access policies
    - Check resource naming
+   - Verify key access permissions

 ## Maintenance